- Frequently Asked Questions

 From other countries, or if you want to send a different currency, you can send SWIFT transfers electronically through the global SWIFT network, which has grown over 30 years to be easily the largest, most trusted and most reliable means of international bank to bank payment.
 Your money's successful transfer is fully guaranteed by SWIFT's participating banks.

 After your money is received by the bank it will be credited by them into our account, as named and numbered on the payment instruction generated for you on the WhiskyInvestDirect site.
 We in turn are advised of the receipt of your money and the quoted reference — your WhiskyInvestDirect username — which was on the instruction.
 We then credit your account at WhiskyInvestDirect with your money, and your funds are guaranteed — so there is no clearance delay.

 Within hours you will be able to buy your whisky.

 Like all western banks operating within modern money laundering regulations Lloyds Bank is responsible to the banking community for verifying the legal identity of those who seek to bank with them.
 They have verified both the legal identity of the corporate entity in charge of WhiskyInvestDirect and the individuals with responsibility for managing the accounts.

-Lloyds Bank looks after WhiskyInvestDirect's customers' money in this account.
+The banks look after WhiskyInvestDirect's customers' money in these accounts.
 WhiskyInvestDirect's company accounts are kept separate from customers' money.

 Client money is managed by WhiskyInvestDirect strictly according to the Terms of Business agreed between WhiskyInvestDirect and you, which limits the uses to which money in that client account can be put.
 Lloyds Bank and you have been fully informed of these Terms of Business.